duasilva/gta-vi-countdown/README.md

 - Countdown to the official GTA VI release date
 - Responsive layout
-- GTA-themed design
+- 80s / Vice City themed design
 - Trailers showcase
-- Link to Rockstar's official GTA VI page
+- Link to Rockstar-s official VI page

 ## Why I made this

-Just a fun personal project to get back into web development and refresh my skills with HTML, CSS, Git, and GitHub.

-## Credits
+At first I was just messing around when I decided to do this, as a way to remember how HTML and CSS worked, then I realized I would need to do some JavaScript for the countdown itself, so I learned a little bit by following some tutorials.
+Then I wanted to try Git and creating a repo for the first time, and here it is.
+I kind of got excited about this little project, and will definitely be pursuing front-end or full-stack development.

+##Credits

 All logos, videos, and other GTA-related media are property of **Rockstar Games**.

-## Developed by

-**Duarte Silva**